RedisGears/RedisGears/docs/glossary.md

 ## Module
 A Redis **module** is a shared library that can be loaded by the Redis server during runtime.
-Useful for extending Redis with new data types and commands.
+Redis modules extend Redis with new data types and commands.

 ??? info "Further reference"
     You can learn more about Redis modules at: